 Children this age can follow 2- and 3-step directions.
 They remain very literal and concrete thinkers.
 They can maintain the topic of conversation and take turns speaking.
 They make good eye contact and are able to use language for multiple goals, such as to gain information, for entertainment, or to persuade others.
 Children this age control the use of different tenses (past, present, future).
 They can retell and extend a story and predict what will happen next.
 They are learning to describe the character’s motive and identify cause and effect events.
 Your child can now recognize and spell many words (spelling may be based on the sounds the words make, such as tre for tree, which is expected and appropriate).
-To support your child’s understanding of story elements, take a look at http://www.learner.org/interactives/story/ or http://youtu.be/zLn_VYodqa4.
+To support your child’s understanding of story elements, take a look at this interactive story and watch this video on identifying the parts of a story.

 While your child’s spoken narratives will outpace her written ones, she will demonstrate increasing sophistication in her written stories.
 Six- and seven-year olds are learning how to use writing conventions, such as capitals and periods.
 Support your child’s creativity and writing development by emphasizing the process and purpose of writing, as opposed to focusing on correct spelling and grammar.
-For example, have her send friends this fun online postcard or choose a zoo picture to write about and submit or print.
+For example, have her send friends this fun online postcard.

 Recommended Products for Your Child Ages 6-7